IO Objects¶

 Text Stream Operations¶

 The text stream defines the following operations.
-For the examples that follow, assume the text file foo.txt
+For the examples that follow, assume the text file foo.txt has the following content:

 The first line.